What type of Fellowship Opportunities will be available in Joplin?

 What are the hospitals in Joplin like?
 Are they Level I Trauma Centers?

-After their 2nd year, Joplin students have the opportunity to be Anatomy Fellows, and after 3rd year OMM fellows.
+After their third year, Joplin students have the opportunity to apply to become OMM fellows.
+Students can also apply to be Anatomy fellows after their second year or third year.

-The Joplin campus will offer the Military Track for HPSP students.
-The Global Health Track is not available to Joplin students, however, they are eligible to apply for the international medical mission trips organized by the Kansas City campus.
-Although rural clerkships may be available there is no specific rural track available at this time.
+The Joplin campus offers the Military Track for HPSP students.
+The Global Health Track is also available to Joplin students and they are eligible to apply for the international medical mission trips organized by the Kansas City campus.
+Although rural clerkships may be available, there are no specific rural tracks available at this time for either campus.

-The clerkship sites for the Joplin campus are still under development.
+While some sites have been established, clerkship sites for the Joplin campus are still under development.
 KCU anticipates that there will be opportunities in Joplin and other areas of southwest Missouri.
+See a current list of sites.

-The city of Joplin has many types of housing to suit a student’s individual needs.
-From apartments to residential homes, Joplin has housing to fit the lifestyle and needs of all of our students.
-KCU is providing students with a list of preferred property managers in the Joplin area who can assist students in finding apartment, duplex, and house rentals.
-Joplin’s layout and traffic flow allow individuals to reach most housing and shopping options within a 15 minute drive from campus.
+From apartments to residential homes, the city of Joplin has many types of housing to suit a student’s individual needs.
+KCU is providing students with a list of preferred property managers.
+Additionally, a contact for individualized service is available to assist students in finding apartment, duplex and house rentals.
+Joplin’s layout and traffic flow allow individuals to reach most housing and shopping options within a 15-minute drive from campus.

-The Joplin campus will open with a selection of core student groups.
-We expect that extracurricular offerings will grow based on student interest and offerings will be very similar to the KC campus.
+The Joplin campus has a selection of core student groups.
+We expect that extracurricular offerings will continue to grow based on student interest and offerings will be similar to the KC campus.

 No. The Joplin campus has the same admissions requirements as the Kansas City location.